cuongnv03/CakeShoppingWeb/README.md

 # CakeShoppingWeb
-Practice JS basically only about function to add items to cart
+Practice Javascript basically only about function to add items to cart